Search products

 This section is here to clarify the decisions that usually slow people down, not to pad the page with generic copy.

 Usually not.
-Most searchers want a structured browsing entry point, not a literal spreadsheet document.
+Most visitors want a structured browsing entry point, not a literal spreadsheet document.

 Because more links do not automatically create a better route.
 A strong homepage helps the visitor choose the next move instead of dumping every option in one place.